wso2/docs-is/en/docs/learn/configuring-uniqueness-of-claims.md

 ## Configuring WSO2 IS to keep the user claim values unique

-Follow the steps below to configure WSO2 Identity Server to keep uniqueness of user claims.
+Follow the steps below to configure WSO2 Identity Server.

 1. Open the `deployment.toml` file in the `<IS_HOME>/repository/conf` directory and add the following configuration.
         ```